Connecting DATEV with n8n: automatically archive Outlook attachments in DATEV DMS

 3. Uploaded document file ID

-After this, the Create a document node has everything it needs:
+After that, the DMS create node has everything it needs:

 • Binary metadata from the attachment